Essential Guide to Employee Gifting and Celebrations

 Now that we’ve given you some employee recognition ideas, it’s time to make them your own.
 Any recognition gift should start with personalization.
 Pay attention to your workers, help supervisors get to know their teams — and most of all, show your employees that you see them as people first, employees second.

-The more forms of recognition you do — and the more you recognise your employees — the more engaged and motivated your employees will be, and the higher likelihood your organisation will have to grow.
+The more forms of recognition you do — and the more you recognize your employees — the more engaged and motivated your employees will be, and the higher likelihood your organization will have to grow.